seamusdemora/PiFormulae/UsefulShellTricks.md

 ### Pitfalls of parsing `ls`

 In some cases, you can *get away with* parsing and/or filtering the output of `ls`, and in other cases you cannot.
-I've spent an inordinate amount of time trying to filter the output of `ls` to get only hidden files - or only hidden directories. `ls` seems very *squishy* and unreliable in some instances when trying to get a specific, filtered list... and I am not alone in my thinking here [ref Wooledge](http://mywiki.wooledge.org/ParsingLs).
+I've spent an inordinate amount of time trying to filter the output of `ls` to get only hidden files - or only hidden directories. `ls` seems very *squishy* and unreliable in some instances when trying to get a specific, filtered list... [ref Wooledge](http://mywiki.wooledge.org/ParsingLs).

-I try to keep discussion on the topics here *brief*, but I don't always succeed.
+I try to keep discussion on the topics here *brief*, but don't always succeed.
 In a sincere effort to avoid verbosity here, I'll close with a few *bulleted* bits of guidance:

 * `find` is more reliable than `ls` for tailored lists of files & folders; learn to use it - esp. in scripting.
-* Much has been written on using `bash` PATTERNs, and enabling various *extensions* through `shopt` to filter/parse `ls` output.
+* Much has been written ([e.g.](https://unix.stackexchange.com/questions/44754/listing-with-ls-and-regular-expression)) on using `bash` PATTERNs, and enabling various *extensions* through `shopt` to filter/parse `ls` output.
+AIUI, the "PATTERNs" are not *regular expressions*, but an [extended type of *file globbing*](https://www.linuxjournal.com/content/pattern-matching-bash).
 I've not found that reliably effective, but I've not put much time & effort into it.
 * `ls` has a *long form* (the `-l` option); the default being the *short form*.
 I generally favor the long form (***me*** - a *data junkie*?).
 To illustrate my *squishy* claim w.r.t. listing *only* hidden files, I've found these work:
   * For the *short form*:  `ls -A | grep '^\.'`; Note the *caret* `^` operator; used to get the line beginning?
+  * For the *short form*:  `ls -d1 -- \.*`; An example of *"glob patterns"*
-  * For the *long form*:  `ls -Al | grep " \."` ;   Note the *space* in the pattern; no idea **why** this works!
+  * For the *long form*:  `ls -Al | grep " \."` ;   Note the *space* in the pattern; alternative: `\s`

 ### Sequential shell command execution: